What is the Difference Between an Offer Letter and an Acceptance Letter?

 What is an Acceptance Letter?

-Offer letters may also be called an award letter, financial aid award letter, or financial aid offer or just offer letter.
+Offer letters may also be called an award letter, financial aid award letter, or financial aid offer.

 How Are Offer Letters Calculated?

 Every college calculates financial aid differently.
 Schools that have more funding will usually offer a more generous financial aid package.
 However, their tuition may also be more expensive than most other colleges.
-That’s why it’s essential to compare offer letters past the initial amount.
+It’s essential to compare offer letters past the initial amount.

 Even though an offer looks like a lot on paper, it may not cover as much tuition as another college due to the sheer cost of the initial school.
 You may find that the college offering you the largest aid package is still unaffordable to you!